 SUNDAY --- straight from the horses mouth

 We can only speculate as to why the church would see fit to eradicate the fourth commandment.
 Off hand, it stinks of the long running effort to separate God from His people.
 A stench that emanates from Satan's own kitchen.
-The church had already scrubbed the first commandment (see - purging God's Name from scripture), eradicated the second commandment (they do love their icons and images), and pay little attention to the third.
+The church had already scrubbed the first commandment (see - purging God's Name from scripture), eradicated the second commandment (they do love their icons and images), and pay little attention to the third (how can one take God's name in vain if one doesn't know God has a name?).
 To nullify the fourth was hardly a big stretch of ecclesiastical slash-and-burn revisionism.
-Another step in the effort to drive a wedge between God and His people.
+Another step in the effort to drive a wedge between the church and its Jewish foundation, in fact, a powerful element of replacement theology.
 They're doing the Devil's work for him, while patting themselves on the back for their clear, insightful, and absolutely brilliant pastoral insights.
-Of course we've heard all the 'apologetics' and blather on the subject, but even so, in the end we still find ourselves left to speculation.
+Of course, we've heard all the 'apologetics' and blather on the subject, but even so, in the end we still find ourselves left to speculation.
 Of course, we understand, Satan's metaphorical fingerprints are all over this revision of God's stated will, which is reason enough to resist it.

 'Judaizer' is predominantly a pejorative Christian term derived from the Greek verb ioudaïzō.
 This term came to be widely used when Christians would want to accuse other Christians of some sort of real or imagined impropriety related to the Torah teachings.
 However, the term is found only in one single place in the Greek New Testament, where the so-called apostle Paul, who never met the Messiah, publicly admonished the apostle Peter for compelling gentile believers to "Judaize."
 This was during a confrontation he had with Peter known as the 'Incident at Antioch', and you can find where Paul brags about it in the Book of Galatians - 2:14.